- Quick start guide

 The Autoreply Database User will SELECT the reply SMS messages from a database table.
 Create the following database structure to store the SMS messages (Figure 4).
 This example uses a MySQL database server, but you can use other databases like Microsoft SQL, Oracle, Sybase, etc...
 You use other tables and table layouts as well.

-CREATE TABLE autoreplymessage ( id int(11) NOT NULL auto_increment, keyword varchar(30) default NULL, msg text default NULL, PRIMARY KEY (id) ); INSERT INTO autoreplymessage (keyword,msg) VALUES ("default","There is no data for this keyword."), ("red","Red is a good color."), ("blue","Blue is not the best option.");Figure 4 - CREATE TABLE and INSERT rows into 'autoreplymessage' table
+CREATE TABLE autoreplymessage ( id int(11) NOT NULL auto_increment, keyword varchar(30) default NULL, msg text default NULL, PRIMARY KEY (id) ); INSERT INTO autoreplymessage (keyword,msg) VALUES ("default","There is no data for this keyword."), ("red","Red is a good colour."), ("blue","Blue is not the best option.");Figure 4 - CREATE TABLE and INSERT rows into 'autoreplymessage' table

 Your tables can be viewed with SELECT * FROM statements (Figure 5).
 Although this example contains only one table.